rupeshs/fastsdcpu/Readme.md

 FastSD CPU supports 2 to 3 steps fast inference using LCM-LoRA workflow.
 It works well with SD 1.5 models.

 ![2 Steps inference](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/docs/images/2steps-inference.jpg)

+### FLUX.1-schnell OpenVINO support

+Select this model - rupeshs/FLUX.1-schnell-openvino-int4

+:exclamation: Important - Please not the following points

+- Only text to image generation is supported as of now
+- Tiny decoder will not work with FLUX
+- 512x512 image generation needs 30GB System RAM

 ### Benchmark scripts